-Tracie is an interactive, solution-focused therapist.
-Her therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
-She integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
-With compassion and understanding, she works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.
+I am an interactive, solution-focused therapist.
+My therapeutic approach is to provide support and practical feedback as a directive therapist to help you effectively address personal life challenges.
+I integrate complementary methodologies and techniques to offer a highly personalized approach tailored to you.
+With compassion and understanding, I work with you to help build on your strengths and attain the personal growth you are committed to accomplishing.
 If you are interested in more information about my services, feel free to call me at 214-535-5354.

 Texas A&M University 1981-1983, Pre-Med

 Southwestern Baptist Theological Seminary 1986-1988, M.A.M.F.C., Masters in Marriage and Family Counseling